 A portable potentiostat was developed to allow point-of-care measurements.
-The instrument can control the reference electrode in the -2.5 V to +2.5 V range, allowing its use for this and other biosensors.
-The allowed working electrode current is in the -100 $\mu A$ to +100 $\mu A$ range.
+The design can control the reference electrode in the -2.5 V to 2.5 V range, allowing its use for the present foot-and-mouth biosensor, as well as other electrochemical biosensors.
+The allowed working electrode current is in the -10 μA to 10 μA range.
+The circuit is shown in Figure 3.

-The circuit uses a low offset operational amplifier (op-amp) to control the counter electrode (OP07).
-To avoid loading the reference electrode an LT1056 op-amp was selected, providing an input impedance of 10 ohms.
-The current to voltage conversion, carried out in the working electrode circuitry, was also implemented using an LT1056 op-amp.
-This op-amp introduces a very low current error, typically in the range of 10 pA, and guarantied to be under 0.34 nA for the full operation range.
+The circuit uses a low offset operational amplifier (OpAmp) to control the counter electrode (OP07).
+To avoid loading the reference electrode an LT1056 OpAmp was selected, providing an input impedance of 1012 ohms.
+The current to voltage conversion, carried out in the working electrode circuitry, was also implemented using an LT1056 OpAmp.
+This OpAmp introduces a very low current error, typically in the range of 10 pA, and guarantied to be under 0.34 nA for the full operation range.